-Today, Chelan Fresh has grown to become one of Washington state's largest marketers of fresh fruit with an estimated annual sale of 12 million boxes of apples, 1.3 million pears, 3.3 million boxes of cherries.
-Through volume and diversity of product offerings, Chelan Fresh continues to effectively provide quality fruit, outstanding levels of service and appropriate technology that results in consistency every day of the year at competitive prices to retailers and consumers.
+Today, Chelan Fresh has grown to become one of Washington state’s largest marketers of fresh fruit with an estimated annual sale of 12 million boxes of apples, 1.3 million boxes of pears, 3.3 million boxes of cherries.
+Through volume and diversity of product offerings, Chelan Fresh continues to effectively provide quality fruit, outstanding levels of service, and appropriate technology that results in consistency every day of the year at competitive prices to retailers and consumers.

-While serving as the link between the growers and the retailers to move fresh fruit; Chelan Fresh Marketing provides the vehicle for over 400 growers to market their fresh products under one roof.
+While serving as the link between the growers and the retailers to move fresh fruit, Chelan Fresh Marketing provides the vehicle for over 400 growers to market their fresh products under one roof.

 Chelan Fresh Marketing shares roots with the oldest operating apple businesses in Washington State.
 Gebbers Farms has been established over 100 years and remains 100% family owned.
-The 9,000 acre apple and cherry farm is located in Brewster, Washington.
+The 9,000-acre apple and cherry farm is located in Brewster, Washington.

 With pioneering tenacity, the Gebbers family has built one of the world’s greatest sources of cherries and apples.